 If your child has allergies to things like house dust mites, pollens, grasses, animals, latex, insect stings and bites, avoiding these allergens is important for managing allergies.
 Knowing what to do in case of an allergic reaction is also important.

 If you think your child might have allergies, talk to your GP.
+Your GP might refer you to an allergy and immunology specialist, who can assess your child.

 Allergic reactions: symptoms